 Bisphenol A and Skincare

-As a company that develops, manufactures and markets evidence informed natural skincare products, we at Lowen’s hope to educate our audience on the pervasive chemicals that affect our daily lives.
-Today, we cover about Bisphenol A or 2,2-bis(4-hydroxyphenyl) propane or what is most commonly referred to as “BPA.”
+As a company that develops, manufactures and markets evidence informed natural skincare products.
+We at Lowens.ca, hope to educate on the pervasive chemicals that affect our daily lives.
+Today, we cover Bisphenol A or 2,2-bis(4-hydroxyphenyl) propane.
+Commonly referred to as “BPA.”

-Bisphenol A and Skincare – What is BPA?
+Bispheno A & Skincare – What is BPA?

 BPA is an industrial chemical, used in plastics and resins production as a “hardening” agent.
 It is added to the chemical milieu to enhance the rigidity of what would otherwise be a soft plastic container.

-In terms of its effects on humans, our bodies have trouble telling the difference between BPA and estrogen.
-This impact on our bodies classifies BPA a “hormone disruptor” in that, it can interact with the body’s estrogen receptors before eventually being rendered inactive by the liver and excreted 24 hours later.
+Effects on humans occurs when our bodies have trouble telling the difference between BPA and estrogen.
+This classifies BPA as a “hormone disruptor”.
+Meaning it interacts with the body’s estrogen receptors.
+Eventually rendered inactive by the liver (excreted 24 hours later.)

-According to a Mayo Clinic article by Brent A. Bauer, M.D, “Exposure to BPA is a concern because of possible health effects of BPA on the brain, behaviour and prostate gland of fetuses, infants and children.
+According to Mayo Clinic article by Brent A. Bauer, M.D.
+“Exposure to BPA is a concern because of possible health effects of BPA on the brain, behaviour and prostate gland of fetuses, infants and children.
 Additional research suggests a possible link between BPA and increased blood pressure.”

-Despite this regulation and some consumer driven industry changes (movement from plastic reusable plastic bottles to steel), and Health Canada’s 2007 declaration of BPA as a hazard, this nasty chemical is still extremely prevalent.
-In a study conducted in 2014-15 in Canada, of the 5,700 subjects tested, 90% had BPA in their blood.
+But despite this regulation + consumer driven industry changes.
+Health Canada declared in 2007 that BPAs are a hazard.
+Unfortunately, this nasty chemical is still extremely prevalent.
+In a study conducted in 2014-15 in Canada.
+Out of 5,700 subjects tested, 90% had BPA in their blood.

-In another study that same year, register receipts or more specifically thermal paper printouts were found to be a significant source of BPA exposure as thermal printouts are coated with BPA as a print developer.
-In this investigation, the University of Missouri School of Medicine researchers revealed that those who handled thermal receipt paper immediately after using solvent-based hand sanitizer had an accelerated rate of BPA absorption through their skin – up to an astonishing 100-fold increase.
+In another study, (same year) done on register receipts… Specifically, thermal paper printouts.
+It was proven they are loaded with a significant amounts of BPA.
+As thermal printouts are coated with this crap when the print develops.
+In this investigation, the University of Missouri School of Medicine researchers revealed.
+Those who handled thermal receipt paper.
+Especially immediately after using solvent-based hand sanitizer.
+Had an accelerated rate of BPA absorption through their skin.
+Up to an astonishing 100-fold increase.

-After reading this study, Lowen’s is cautioning that you refrain from handling termal printouts (i.e. receipts) after using our moisturizers (Rub it in Why Don’t Ya!, Butter Balm, Super Salve, TOC, etc.) – at least until your skin is fully dry/the product has fully absorbed.
-For instance, don’t go and have a bath, slather yourself in Rub it in Why Don’t Ya! and then proceed to review your last year’s purchase receipts for your taxes.
+After reading this study.
+Lowen’s is cautioning you refrain from handling thermal printouts (i.e. receipts…) Especially after using our moisturizers (Rub it in Why Don’t Ya!, Butter Balm, Super Salve, TOC, etc…) At least until your skin is fully dry and the product has absorbed.
+For instance, don’t go and have a bath.
+Slather yourself in Rub it in Why Don’t Ya!
+And then proceed to review your last year’s purchase receipts for your taxes.

-This study was brought to our attention by Meadow Shadowhawk — an author based in Portland, OR, iwo is in the process of writing a book detailing potential environmentally-toxic everyday household items and providing safe alternatives to them.
+This study was brought to our attention by Meadow Shadowhawk.
+An author based in Portland, OR, in the process of writing a book.
+Detailing potential environmentally-toxic everyday household items.
+Plus, providing safe alternatives to them.

-Her work was inspired by a similar project Meadow took upon to aid recovering cancer patients live in a toxin-free home.
-It is likely due out by 2020, and we are excited to announce that some of Lowen’s products will be featured.
+Find a new project of hers currently in the works… Meadow took upon to aid recovering cancer patients live in a toxin-free home.
+It is likely due out by 2020.
+So excited to announce, some of Lowen’s products will be featured too.